Elliska/Elliska/README.md

 ### About me 🧶

 I have great a passion for data and analytical mind.
 Currently, most of my efforts are focused on improving my SQL skills and improve my proficiency in Python.
+All with effort to get into Data Engineering.

 > I love learning and enjoy challenges!